kevinyswong/kevinyswong.github.io/index.md

 they're convenient.
 Or perhaps one can combine multiple voices, like having a distinct voice per character, per perspective, like Dostoyevsky, or by mixing languages like Cathy Park Hong.
-One can borrow techniques and be influenced by other prior writers, but where does one's voice begin?
+One can borrow techniques and be influenced by prior writers, but where does one's voice begin?
 How are we to merge content and style into one, a perfect match of form to substance?

 If we see writing style as an ebb and flow, we can liken writing to musical composition, where the phrasing and melodies in a string quartet's synchrony,